|1. The Daily Schedule

 - Students are not allowed to change locks or lockers.
-No personal (store bought) locks are permitted to be used.
+No personal (store-bought) locks are permitted to be used.

 - The locks are provided by the school and remain the property of the school.

-- Once a locker is assigned to a student, the student is responsible for reporting any damage to that locker or lock, to both the homeroom teacher and the school administration.
+- Once a locker is assigned to a student, the student is responsible for reporting any damage to that locker or lock, to both the Advisory teacher and the school administration.
 Damage done to lockers but not reported will be the financial responsibility of the student.

 - Students will sign a locker contract prior to being assigned a locker to indicate their willingness to comply with the conditions of locker usage.
 Students who choose to decline the offer of a locker will indicate this on the locker contract.